tstuefe/ojdk-scripts/upload-patch.md

 Small script to generate webrevs or patches and to optionally upload them to a remote server via ssh.
 Needs python3.

+It will generate the webrev or patch into a local export directory.
+It then will upload it via rsync to a remote server.

 ```
 usage: upload-patch.py [-h] [-v] [-p] [-d] [-y] [-n PATCH_NAME]
                        [--overwrite-last] [-u] [--openjdk-root OJDK_ROOT]